 This mode displays your ship's regional location along with the current game date and time.
 If in a planet's atmosphere, it also displays your planetary coordinates.
 The local time indicated in the NID in a craft on a planet is consistent with its position on the planet and game time.
-The current weather condition is also displayed as well as a weather forecast mode that allows you to be aware of the next predictable weather condition.
+The planet's current weather condition and forecast are also displayed.